-Conditions for zero-rating: Time limits for exporting goods and obtaining evidence
+Conditions for zero rating: time limits for removing goods and obtaining evidence

 - valid evidence of export is obtained within 3 months of the time of supply.

-If the supplier later exports the goods and/or obtains valid evidence that the goods were exported he may zero-rate the supply and adjust his VAT account for the period in which he obtains the evidence.
-This is provided that the goods have not been used in the UK before export unless specifically authorised by HMRC.
+If the supplier later removes the goods and/or obtains valid evidence that the goods were removed he may zero rate the supply and adjust his VAT account for the period in which he obtains the evidence.
+This is provided that the goods have not been used in the UK before removal unless specifically authorised by HMRC.